This website — just like everything else — is Work in Progress

 About Me

 Hello stranger!
-I am Matteo — engineer, AI researcher, and body language nerd.
-I build end-to-end machine learning systems for XR, from sensor data and model training to on-device deployment — making digital humans feel like real humans using AI.
+I am Matteo — engineer, AI researcher, recovering roboticist, and body language nerd.
+I build end-to-end machine learning systems that understand and model human behavior — from sensor data and model training to on-device deployment — spanning robotics, human-machine interaction, and digital humans.

 My path started at CERN, designing motion control systems for particle beam diagnostics.
-I then spent six years at EPFL researching body-machine interfaces for robot teleoperation — work cited over 200 times and recognised with the Best PhD Thesis award in 2021.
-Now I lead avatar systems at Magic Leap, bringing real-time human presence into mixed reality.
+I then spent four years at EPFL researching body-machine interfaces for robot teleoperation — work cited over 200 times and recognised with the Best PhD Thesis award in 2021.
+Now I lead human understanding and avatar systems at Magic Leap, bringing real-time human presence into mixed reality.

 Current Role